 Our rigorous program, taught by a small group of dedicated professional sculptors, provides an opportunity to bring together process, perception, research, and critical dialogue.
 Each student gains a conviction for sculpture and a foundation from which his or her work can evolve throughout a lifetime.

-Sculpture: Structure and the Body – with Jilaine Jones
+Sculpture: Independent Projects in Context – with Jilaine Jones (Virtual)

 Wednesdays, 2pm – 6pm ET